LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/typescript/classes.rst

    which means ``Tiger`` and ``Lion`` must have a ``roar`` property.

    The function ``pantheraSounds`` has one parameter of type ``Panthera``.
-The variables ``tiger`` and ``lion`` can be passed into ``pantheraSounds`` because they are instances of classes that implement the ``Panthera`` type.
+The variables ``tiger`` and ``lion`` can be passed into ``pantheraSounds`` because they are instances of classes that implement the ``Panthera`` interface.

 Optional Parameters
 ^^^^^^^^^^^^^^^^^^^